 Corey Johnson received a B.S. in Secondary Education from Montana State University in 1994.
 He taught high school social studies for five years before entering library school at the University of North Carolina at Chapel Hill.
 He received an M.S.L.S. in the spring of 2002.

 Corey works in the Research Services Unit of the Libraries with the title Head, Library Instruction Team.
 His current set of responsibilities and projects include:

-- Teaching classes and facilitating other instructional liaison activities with campus programs including: Roots of Contemporary Issues and English Composition
+- Teaching classes and facilitating other instructional liaison activities with campus programs including: Roots of Contemporary Issues, Honors College, and English Composition.

-- Working at the Holland and Terrell Libraries Reference Desk and providing virtual virtual reference.
+- Working at the Holland and Terrell Libraries Reference Desk and providing virtual reference.

 - Representing the Libraries on the All University Writing Committee and the UCORE Committee.

-- Participating in professional continuing education opportunities and conducting research for publication and presentation
+- Participating in academic library conferences and conducting research for publication and presentation.